scanton/flaming-expresso/app.coffee.md

 	express = require 'express'

-##Config
-This will allow us to store basic configuration details, like database connections, or WSDLs based on the specific environment (e.g. 'development', 'production', 'staging', etc.)

-	config = require('./config.json')[app.get('env')]

 Routes allows us to map the URL into a handled request

 	routes = require './routes'
 	user = require './routes/user'

+##HTTP
 Http provides http protocol api

 	http = require 'http'

+##Path

 	path = require 'path'

 #app
 app is our reference to the webserver

 	app = express()

+##Config
+This will allow us to store basic configuration details, like database connections, or WSDLs based on the specific environment (e.g. 'development', 'production', 'staging', etc.)

+	config = require('./config.json')[app.get('env')]

 ##Port(set)
 If no environment variable *PORT* is defined, then we listen